Skip to main content

 13:30-15:00 - Session 3: Affordability of Satellite Services for Low-Income Populations

-Participants will examine how governments and their development partners can improve the affordability of satellite services for low-income populations – from rural vouchers and competitive tenders to lower industry subsidies to direct funding of the costs of deploying rural WiFi programs and community gateways – in collaboration with development partners and the Donor community.
+How governments and their development partners can improve the affordability of satellite services for low-income populations in collaboration with development partners and the Donor community

 15:00-15:30 - Coffee Break